5 Ideas for Finding Affordable Daycare for Your Kids

-I’ve never taken my kids to the YMCA, but before and after school care in my area is less than $90 weekly.
-In fact, it’s even cheaper if you’re a YMCA member.
+Most cities have a YMCA, and in my area before- and after-school care in my area is less than $90 weekly.
+It’s even cheaper if you’re a YMCA member.

 3. Research Licensed and Non-Licensed Daycare Providers in Your State

 Parents are uneasy about releasing their kids to just any John or Jane Doe.
-If your state has regulations for sitters (and it should) you can check them out yourself.
+If your state has regulations for sitters, you can check them out yourself.

 I’ve found a ton of so-called “licensed” sitters on Craigslist who weren’t in the daycare registry.
 Check out the social services website for your state — You can type in your city, whether you want only licensed in-home daycare providers or facilities or both, and a list will populate.